thytran1/assignments/HA2.md

 This assignment should be implemented such that the MVC design pattern, as demonstrated in class, is followed.
-Your repository will be pre-populated with a Javascript file with the functions you should use to create this.
+Your repository will be pre-populated with a JavaScript file with the functions you should use to create this.
 You will need to fill in the JS code, as well as create the HTML and CSS files.

 #### Functionality